GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/README.md

 - 6.Close PC-GUI software than reopen it, it will generate the『equation.txt』.
 - 7.copy equation and replace firmware parameter 『float a[3]』 in main.c.

+Column A is ADC0-value, B is Mercury Manometer mmHg pressure.</br>
 ![alt text](https://github.com/GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/blob/master/res/calibration%20example.png?raw=true)

 ## Atrial Fibrillation In Oscillometric Method Detect Algorithm